Where Does Slab Tip-Over Risk Exist in Your Operation?

 • Patented RockLock™ Adjustable Arm Safety System

-• Stabilizes slabs during loading and unloading transitions
+• Stabilizes slabs during high-risk transition moments

-• Installation support available through approved dealers
+• Installation and support available through approved dealers

 RockLock FAQS